Home >Models> Buffett Indicator

 Modified Version of Market Valuations

-To understand the underlying logic of the Buffett Indicator -- the ratio of total market cap (TMC) to GNP, we must understand the economic cycle.
-The premise is that an economy is mainly driven by consumption and individuals must produce to consume.
-Corporations generate revenue and profits from the consumption and the profitability will ultimately be reflected in the stock market.
-Thus, GDP, which reflects the total value of production, is an underlying driving force for the corporate profits as well as the total market cap.
+To grasp the concept of the Buffett Indicator—the ratio of total market cap (TMC) to GNP—it's essential to consider the economic cycle.
+The idea is that consumption primarily drives an economy, and individuals need to produce in order to consume.
+Corporations earn revenue and profits through this consumption, and their profitability will eventually show up in the stock market.
+Therefore, GDP, which indicates the total value of production, serves as a fundamental driver for both corporate profits and total market cap.

-Going deeper, we introduce another factor that might also influence the total market cap, which is the Total Asset of Federal Reserve Bank.
-Just like any other financial statements, the Fed's balance sheet consists of assets and liabilities.
-The Federal Reserve, central bank of the United States, issues its weekly H.4.1 report on every Thursday, which provides a consolidated statement of the Condition of All Federal Reserve Banks, including total assets, total liabilities and total capital.
-The Fed's assets consist primarily of government securities and the loans it extends to its regional banks.
+In addition, we should consider another factor that could impact the overall market cap: the Total Assets of the Federal Reserve Bank.
+Similar to other financial statements, the Fed's balance sheet is made up of both assets and liabilities.
+The Federal Reserve, which serves as the central bank of the United States, releases its weekly H.4.1 report every Thursday.
+This report provides a comprehensive overview of the Condition of All Federal Reserve Banks, detailing total assets, total liabilities, and total capital.
+The assets held by the Fed mainly include government securities and the loans it provides to its regional banks.

-Based on the logic, we developed another indicator for market valuation by taking Fed’s total asset into account, TMC/(GDP + Total Assets of Fed) ratio.
-This indicator operates the same as Buffet Indicator, but gives an additional version.
-The ratio since 1970 is also shown in the second chart to the right, which gives the overall comparison to the Buffet Indicator.
-Gurufocus.com calculates and updates this ratio daily.
+We created another market valuation indicator by considering the Fed's total assets, using the TMC/(GDP + Total Assets of Fed) ratio.
+This indicator functions similarly to the Buffet Indicator but provides an alternative perspective.
+The ratio, tracked since 1970, is displayed in the second chart to the right, allowing for a comprehensive comparison with the Buffet Indicator.
+Gurufocus.com calculates and updates this ratio on a daily basis.
 As of 12/19/2023, this ratio is 134.7%.

 We can see that, during the past five decades, the TMC/(GDP + Total Assets of Fed) ratio has varied within a very wide range.
 The lowest point was about 31.1% in the previous deep recession in July 1982, while the highest point was about 147.3% in August 2021.